Is Your Anomaly Detector Ready for Change? Adapting AIOps Solutions to the Real World: Evaluation Methodology

 \textbf{Yahoo} is a dataset released by Yahoo Lab which contains both synthetic and real data collected from \textit{internet traffic} generated by Yahoo services.
 In our experiments, we solely considered real-world data (the Yahoo A1 benchmark), which we are further referring to as Yahoo.
 This dataset is composed of 67 time series collected with a granularity of 1 hour for 31 days (the shortest time series) and 61 days (the longest time series).
 The anomalous and non-anomalous points are labeled by domain experts.

 \textbf{NAB} is a publicly available dataset previously used as a benchmark to assess the performance of anomaly detection models~\cite{nabbenchmark}.
-The NAB corpus contains multiple types of time series, such as metro traffic, tweets, etc. For our experiments, we solely select datasets referring to operational data, namely the realAWSCloudwatch time series that contain real-world server metrics (e.g. CPU utilization, Network Bytes In, Disk Read Bytes) which were collected by the AmazonCloudwatch service.
+The NAB corpus contains multiple types of time series, such as metro traffic, tweets, etc. For our experiments, we solely select datasets referring to operational data, namely the realAWSCloudwatch time series that contain real-world server metrics (e.g. CPU utilization, Network Bytes In, Disk Read Bytes) collected by the AmazonCloudwatch service.
 For simplicity, we are further referring to these time series as NAB.
 This dataset is composed of 17 time series collected with a granularity of 5 minutes for 5 days (the shortest time series) and 17 days (the longest time series).
-This dataset provides two labeling techniques, namely the ground truth approach and the window approach.
-In case the time series contains sequences of anomalies (consecutive points that are labeled as anomalies), the former technique labels only the starting point (ground truth) of the anomaly sequence.
-The window approach labels the whole region \textit{around} ground truth point as anomalies.
-Consequently, such a labeling approach will mark both anomalous and non-anomalous points as anomalies.
-In our case, we employ the ground truth approach since the window approach will create redundant alerts as well as misleading alerts on normal data that will lead to alert fatigue for engineers and a significant demand for monitoring resources~\cite{Ban2021CombatSA}.
-Furthermore, we are interested in capturing the exact starting point of an anomaly interval.
+To obtain the labels, we employ the ground truth labeling approach (labeling only the ground truth as an anomaly) instead of labeling the entire region to avoid raising too many false alarms to engineers~\cite{Ban2021CombatSA}.

 \paragraph{Data-Splitting And Preprocessing} In our study, we considered the same data-splitting scenario from previous works \cite{anomalyDetectionMicrosoft}, \cite{ajointmodelforit}, namely for each time series from each dataset the first half is used for training and the second half is used for testing.
 For our experiments, we assume that the anomaly labels are known for the training set.